Gaetano Donizetti

-Domenico Gaetano Maria Donizetti (Note: Pronunciation: /ˌdɒnɪˈzɛti/, /UKalso-ɪtˈsɛti/, /USalsoˌdoʊn-, -ɪdˈzɛti/, /it/.)
-(29 November 1797 – 8 April 1848) was an Italian Romantic composer, best known for his over 70 operas.
+Domenico Gaetano Maria Donizetti (Note: English: /ˌdɒnɪˈzɛti/ DON-iz-ET-ee, /UKalso-ɪtˈsɛti/ --it-SET-ee, /USalsoˌdoʊn-, -ɪdˈzɛti/ DOHN--,_--id-ZET-ee; /it/.)
+(29 November 1797 – 8 April 1848) was an Italian composer of the early Romantic era, best known for his over 70 operas.
 Along with Gioachino Rossini and Vincenzo Bellini, he was a leading composer of the bel canto opera style during the first half of the nineteenth century and a probable influence on other composers such as Giuseppe Verdi.
 Donizetti was born in Bergamo in Lombardy.
-At an early age he was taken up by Simon Mayr who enrolled him with a full scholarship in a school which he had set up.
+At an early age, he was taken up by Simon Mayr who enrolled him with a full scholarship in a school which he had set up.
 There he received detailed musical training.
 Mayr was instrumental in obtaining a place for Donizetti at the Bologna Academy, where, at the age of 19, he wrote his first one-act opera, the comedy Il Pigmalione, which may never have been performed during his lifetime.

 An offer in 1822 from Domenico Barbaja, the impresario of the Teatro di San Carlo in Naples, which followed the composer's ninth opera, led to his move to Naples and his residency there until production of Caterina Cornaro in January 1844.
 In all, 51 of Donizetti's operas were presented in Naples.
 Before 1830, success came primarily with his comic operas, the serious ones failing to attract significant audiences.
 His first notable success came with an opera seria, Zoraida di Granata, which was presented in 1822 in Rome.
 In 1830, when Anna Bolena was first performed, Donizetti made a major impact on the Italian and international opera scene shifting the balance of success away from primarily comedic operas, although even after that date, his best-known works included comedies such as L'elisir d'amore (1832) and Don Pasquale (1843).
 Significant historical dramas did succeed; they included Lucia di Lammermoor (the first to have a libretto written by Salvadore Cammarano) given in Naples in 1835, and one of the most successful Neapolitan operas, Roberto Devereux in 1837.
 Up to that point, all of his operas had been set to Italian libretti.